DetectiveStrings/detectivestrings.github.io/_posts/ASCWG/2021-10-10-Dive_DEEEEP.md

 also it set 3 driver objects to point to 3 functions , create call , clos call and control.

-we can jump to the control function to findout what happens (by the way PsSetCreateProcessNotifyRoutine is very interesting we will back to it ).
+we can jump to the control function to findout what happens .

 [![16](/assets/images/ASCWG/k16.png)](/assets/images/ASCWG/k16.png)

 the control function takes IRP object as permitted, then changes its structure objects values before completing the request and send it.

+so we need where is this struct is being changed or set.

+back to the driver entry function , we can find that the api **PsSetCreateProcessNotifyRoutine** is very intersting .

+according to Microsoft documentation : The PsSetCreateProcessNotifyRoutine routine adds a driver-supplied callback routine to, or removes it from, a list of routines to be called whenever a process is created or deleted. <sub><sup>[1]</sup></sub>